textninja/mychsa/README.md

 ## Continuous integration

 Github actions are used to automatically run the unit tests and end to end tests on Github's CI/CD platform.
-In order to conserve build minutes, the CI action is configured to be run manually rather than on push.

 ## Planned improvements